Dynamic Segmentation Explained

-Because policies define access and segmentation, there’s no need to configure VLANs, ACLs, subnets or port-based controls anymore.
-This eliminates complex network segmentation, sprawling VLANs and costly administrative functions.
+Because roles and policies define access and segmentation, Dynamic Segmentation eliminates the need to manually configure SSIDs, ACLs, subnets, and port-based controls.
+This reduces complex network segmentation, sprawling VLANs, and costly administrative functions.

 Why use Dynamic Segmentation?

-In addition, IT needs more visibility and control of devices that are on their network.
-The reality is that most IT managers simply aren’t aware of all the connected devices—and with the growing number of IoT and smart workplaces, this problem is only going to get worse.
-IT needs visibility into what devices are on their network as well as a way to control network access and the quality of experience for those devices in real-time.
+In addition, IT needs more visibility and control of endpoint clients that are on their network.
+The reality is that most IT managers simply aren’t aware of all the devices connected to the network—and with the growing adoption of IoT and hybrid work, this problem is only going to get worse.
+IT needs visibility into what clients are on their network to effectively segment traffic and control access in real-time.